Why were steps not taken in time to bring 20,000 Indians from Ukraine: Cong to govt | Politics

 Why were steps not taken in time to bring 20,000 Indians from Ukraine: Cong to govt

-Accusing the government of turning away its face in difficult times, the Congress on Thursday asked the government why it had not made arrangements in time to bring 20,000 Indian youths in Ukraine back home safely.Saying that Indians in Ukraine are living in fear and apprehension, Congress chief spokesperson Randeep Surjewala also alleged that Prime Minister Narendra Modi was busy in electioneering and not taking care of their safety.Turning away its face in every difficult time...And remaining silent has become a habit of the Modi government.
+Government must expedite their evacuation.
+He also shared a video of an Indian student stuck in Ukraine calling upon the government to ensure their safety and evacuation, besides cheaper air tickets for returning home.Saying that Indians in Ukraine are living in fear and apprehension, Congress chief spokesperson Randeep Surjewala also alleged that Prime Minister Modi was busy in electioneering and not taking care of their safety.Turning away its face in every difficult time...And remaining silent has become a habit of the Modi government.

 - Country: